Free & Open

 Use a factory patch as the base, shape oscillator, modulation, envelope, filter, and FX, then save it as a user preset and share the URL.

-11. Troubleshooting and support
+12. Troubleshooting and support

 No sound

 Press START first, then confirm master volume and transport state.
+If Melody Grid seems silent, make sure ARP is OFF and GRID is ON.

 Bass controls look disabled